TeseoLou/codoku/README.md

 Together, these visuals help convey that **Codoku** is more than just a game—it’s a cognitive, accessible, and multi-generational tool for mindful play.

 #### **2.5.5.b 404 Page Illustration**
 To maintain brand consistency and a sense of humor, a custom hand-drawn illustration was created for the 404 Error page.
-Styled like a vintage newspaper comic strip with a headline proclaiming a "404 Alert," the image places a missing puzzle grid front and center.
+Styled like a vintage newspaper comic strip with a headline proclaiming a '404 Alert' the image places a missing puzzle grid front and center.
 The image was then edited in Sketchbook to refine and digitize.
 This approach:

 ![Person reading newspaper with front page message describing 404 alert](assets/images/breaking-news.webp) *Illustration of a person in business attire reading the news paper with 404 message alert on front page.*